unjulee/sensor_dev/manuals/manual_1.md

 ## Introduction

-The general goal of the Sensor Development subteam is to monitor different processes during the water treatment process.
+The general goal of the Sensor Development subteam is to develop different sensors to monitor different processes during the water treatment process.
 In the beginning, the Sensor Development team was created to work on a sensor to improve experimentation in the Anaerobic Fluidized Bed (AFB) Reactor and Upflow Anaerobic Sludge Blanket (UASB) wastewater subteams.
 Subsequently, the subteam moved on to develop a fluidized bed solids concentration sensor to measure clay particle concentration in the high rate sedimentation (HRS) process.
 Last semester's team worked on refining the fluidized bed solids concentration sensor and successfully finished developing a working sensor.
 Now that we have completed the sensor for HRS, the subteam has currently progressed to building a submersible solids concentration sensor to measure the height of the sludge blanket in the sedimentation tank.

 <div class="alert alert-block alert-danger">